centricconsulting/oxidize-template-sandbox/metadata.md

 ----

 ## **Document Specifications**
 Individual documents properties are specified below.
-The `type` common properties is defined as a distinct **{String}** literal for each tye of document.
+The `type` common properties is defined as a distinct **{String}** literal for each type of document.
 Other common properties (listed above) are not shown in these specifications.

 **`Project`:**
 Repesents a collection of documents describing an information space.